Arkenstone I: A Novel Method for Robustly Capturing High Specific Energy Outflows In Cosmological Simulations: Numerical Methods

 \subsection{Wind model parameters}

 \Cref{tab:wind} lists the input loading factors for the wind models used in this work, along with some derived quantities (velocity, temperature and sound speed) for reference.
 It also shows whether standard recoupling is used or the new displacement recoupling and refinement scheme.
 The \lowspec{} model uses loading factors that are representative of those that would be typically used for a galaxy of this mass in existing cosmological simulations (see the introduction of this work for references).
 It has a near unity energy loading, but is significantly mass loaded: 90\% of the energy is in the kinetic component.
 In the \highspec{} model we use almost the same total energy loading but a factor twenty lower mass loading.
 By coupling the same amount of energy to a much smaller mass, we achieve a very high specific energy wind.
 We also re-balance the kinetic and thermal energy loadings such that $\mathcal{M}_\mathrm{launch}=1$. \highark{} has the same loadings as \highspec{} but uses the new displacement recoupling and refinement scheme.
 These three models are used in our fiducial simulations.
+We do not test the new scheme with the \lowspec{} loadings because a low specific energy wind such as this does not suffer from the numerical issues described in \cref{sec:challenge}.
 We use the \medark{} parameters in \cref{sec:twindfix}; more details can be found there.